Latest – We got funding! Big thanks to Selwyn District Council

 Project objectives

-• Assessment of the feasibility of a “Virtual Power Plant” with grid stabilisation capabilities (Yet to be scoped – Phase 2).
+- Assessment of the feasibility of a “Virtual Power Plant” with grid stabilisation capabilities or community energy generation and sharing scheme.
+(Yet to be scoped – Phase 2).

 Current focus – partnership building with Selwyn District Council